githubabcxyz/hacktoberfest-beginner/README.md

 You can find my Hacktoberfest guide [Here](https://medium.com/@aselsiriwardena/what-is-hacktoberfest-how-to-get-a-free-t-shirt-9ff2344314c4)

 This is an open source project on Github.
-Here you can practice making your first Pull Request to a public repository before doing a more complex contribution.
+Here you can practice making your first Pull Pulcomplex contribution.

 This public repository is open to all members of the Github Community.